rverk/kangaroo/README.md

 // Set the mapper that will consume the data job.setMapperClass(MyMapper.class);

-// Only commit offsets if the job is successful if (job.waitForCompletion(true)) {
+// (Optional) Only commit offsets if the job is successful if (job.waitForCompletion(true)) {
     final ZkUtils zk = new ZkUtils(job.getConfiguration());
     zk.commit("my_consumer_group", "my_topic");